hapax/hapax.github.io/assets/visual-qft.md

 	</div>
 	</figure>

-Although this is a nice heuristic for thinking about how the big
+Although this is a nice heuristic for thinking about how
-$\text{QFT}_d$ is performed, it is not an algorithm.
+$\text{QFT}_d$ is performed, and the main novelty of this tutorial, it is not an algorithm, since we haven't explained how to construct the initial copygon.
 For a more conventional description of the circuit for performing the QFT, see below.
+The main difference from the heuristic is that it goes the other way, and builds up factors from the right rather than the left.

 ---